Show Notes: For those who prefer to read rather than watch

 Become someone’s beacon.

 When you’re somebody’s beacon, you give hope and support.
 You lift other people up, and you praise, and you support your fellow small business owners who are trying things new.

 When you are a beacon, you don’t criticise people for making some mistakes.
 You cheer on their successes, thank them for their work and praise them for giving things a go.

 Oh, and the hat that I am wearing in the video?
 Remember I mentioned about the people in the Zoom call stating that you needed to be professional at all times and all Zoom meetings?
 This is my rebellion.
-The world is crazy right now and if this is not the time to wear a crazy hat then when the hell IS the right time.
+The world is bananas right now and if this is not the time to wear a zany hat then when the hell IS the right time.